cnzhikai/cnzhikai.github.io_250416/readme.md

 ## About

-I am a Ph.D. student in the Integrated Devices, Electronics, and Systems (IDEAS) group at ETH Zurich, dedicated to advancing human health through innovative biomedical technologies.
-My research spans device design using scalable microfabrication techniques compatible with CMOS and MEMS platforms, circuit development for interfacing with the physical world through seamless integration and optimization, and system-level enhancement by incorporating advanced features like machine learning for broader applications.

-Feel free to contact me at zhhuang@ethz.ch for any inquiries.
+I am a Ph.D. student in the Integrated Devices, Electronics, and Systems (IDEAS) group at ETH Zurich, where I am dedicated to advancing human health through innovative biomedical technologies.
+My tentative doctoral thesis is titled: 'CMOS Microsystem with Origami Micro-Structures and Micro-Actuators for 3D Biological Interfacing'.
+Feel free to contact me at *zhhuang@ethz.ch* for any inquiries.

 ## Gallery
 <style>